What is a workaround?

 Nurses are often faced with the challenge of finding quick fixes for keeping lines off the floor.
 However, what may seem like a convenient solution—using tape to secure objects such as tongue depressors and medicine cups—can actually pose serious risks to both patients and healthcare providers.

-Tape Residue: More than Just a Sticky Situation.
+Tape Residue: More than Just a Sticky Situation

-Regulatory Standards and Compliance: The Joint Commission's Stance
+Regulatory Standards and The Joint Commission’s Position